FirePlank/HydroChess/README.md

 # HydroChess

-HydroChess is a chess engine written in Rust that is capable of beating most human players.
-As the developer of HydroChess, I have created a formidable tool for playing and analyzing chess.
+HydroChess is a chess engine written in Rust that is capable of beating most intermediate to advanced players.

+For variant support I have made a modified version of HydroChess called [Fairy-HydroChess](https://github.com/FirePlank/Fairy-HydroChess).
+It supports a lot of variants so I suggest you check it out if you are interested!

 ## Installation